SWE-agent/minimal-agent-tutorial/docs/index.md

     - `stdout=subprocess.PIPE` - Captures standard output
     - `stderr=subprocess.STDOUT` - Redirects stderr to stdout (so we capture both in one stream)
     - `timeout=30`: Stop executing after

+??? info "In production"
+    If you want to see how this is done in production, check out mini-swe-agent's environment classes:

+    - [Local environment](https://github.com/swe-agent/mini-swe-agent/blob/main/src/minisweagent/environments/local.py) - the closest equivalent to the code above
+    - [Docker environment](https://github.com/swe-agent/mini-swe-agent/blob/main/src/minisweagent/environments/docker.py) - almost the same as local, except commands are executed via `docker exec` instead of `subprocess.run`

 There are a couple of limitations to this: